What chemo brain is, who gets it and how it might affect you.

 - side effects of treatment such as fatigue, low levels of red blood cells in the blood (anaemia), sleep disturbances or hormonal changes

 People might be more likely to have cognitive impairment following a cancer diagnosis and treatment if they:

 - are older

 - already have problems with memory and thinking or anxiety and depression

 The symptoms of cognitive impairment can come and go.
 How much you notice them seems to depend on what you're doing.
 For example, if you need to juggle a number of things as part of your normal day, you might notice it more than someone who doesn’t.
 People often notice it more when they go back to work.
 Tiredness usually makes the symptoms worse.

-For most people, the symptoms have either gone or really improved within a year of ending treatment.
+For most people, the symptoms have either gone or improved a lot within a year of ending treatment.
 But for some people the symptoms can be long term and may continue for years after treatment has finished.

 Research suggests that people who have mild cognitive impairment are also more likely to have depression, anxiety, and fatigue.
-We don’t know whether the causes of these are the same as the causes of cognitive impairment, or whether one leads to the other.
+We don’t know whether mild cognitive impairment leads to these problems.
+Or whether having depression, anxiety or fatigue makes you more likely to develop cognitive impairment.